4 Ways to maximize cybersecurity in your dental practice

 Make sure your chosen MSP uses remote monitoring and management (RMM).
 This allows their IT experts to detect and fix irregularities even before you know they’re there.
 RMM also allows them to install patches or update your software regularly for added protection.

-#3 Use the cloud
+#3.
+Use the Cloud

 The biggest benefit of cloud storage is that it allows you to put your applications and files in a vault that anyone with the right credentials can access from anywhere using different devices, so long as they are connected to the internet.
 It magnifies your business’s efficiency and allows you to collaborate with peers and staff members outside your office.